Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Julian needed a second to process it himself.
 He glanced at Allison and saw mingled surprise and dawning delight in her face, then very slowly he sank down to his haunches and opened his arms.
 The boys collided with him, and it was all he could do not to fall apart right there.

 He palmed both their heads and snuggled them to himself good and hard for a long while.
 There was nothing to say.
 What *could* he say?
-He just…
+He just...

 He was finally able to think again when Al joined them.
 She knelt next to him and kissed him on the cheek.
 "I think we should go out tonight.
 As... a family."

-"What about Amanda…?"
+"What about Amanda...?"

 "I’ll talk to her."
 She stood up and tried *really* hard not to show the tears forming in her eyes.
-"You three…" Al paused for a moment, and regained some of her snarky composure.
+"You three..."
+Al paused for a moment, and regained some of her snarky composure.
 "Now I *bet* you two can’t tame Julian’s hair!"

 It got a laugh, and spurred the boys into motion.
-Rather than standing around awkwardly, they had a moment of twin-communion and went rabbiting off to fetch… something.
+Rather than standing around awkwardly, they had a moment of twin-communion and went rabbiting off to fetch... something.
 Julian wasn’t sure what.

 He took a deep breath and composed himself.